CiciAa777/recipe-dataset-investigation/README.md

 ## Aggregate Statistics using a pivot table:
 This pivot table shows the statistics including mean, median, min, max standard deviation, and count of cooking time in each year using a filtered dataset.
 First five rows of the pivot table are diplayed below.

-print(agg_stats_filtered[['mean', 'median', 'min', 'max', 'std', 'count']].head().to_markdown(index=False))
+'print(agg_stats_filtered[['mean', 'median', 'min', 'max', 'std', 'count']].head().to_markdown(index=False))'

 # Assessment of Missingness
 ## NMAR Analysis
-In the merged datast, the missingess of "review" columns is probably NMAR, that is the missingess of review might due to the variable itself, and not related to other columns in the dataset.
-This is because, people may choose not to give any reivew because they probably don't have anything to comment on.
+**In the merged datast, the missingess of "review" columns is probably NMAR, that is the missingess of review might due to the variable itself, and not related to other columns in the dataset.** This is because, people may choose not to give any reivew because they probably don't have anything to comment on.
 However, this could also be related to other factors not in the dataset, such as people may not leave a review becuase they feel lazy, or because they don't enjoy posting things on social media at all.

 ## MAR analysis